isaacchansky/issue-to-action/README.md

 1. Identify an issue 'close to home': **"I think the MBTA fares are too high.
 As a student, I can't afford to get to school"**
 2. Find others who share the same issue: **"Who else thinks this is a problem?
 Is it just me?"**
 3. Gain confidence & validate your internal issue by seeing it as a problem in the community: **"Lots of people share my problem"**
-4-N. Learn about the issue (pros, cons of solutions), brainstorm solutions, take action, etc.
+4. Learn about the issue (pros, cons of solutions)
+5. brainstorm solutions
+6. vote or otherwise come to a consensus
+7. take action
+8. iterate

 We focused on these first three steps.